Skip to main content

 Q5: Can I install only some plugins?

 A: Yes.
-These three plugins are completely independent and can be selectively installed based on needs.
+These six plugins are completely independent and can be selectively installed based on needs.

 Advanced Tips